top of page

 IBD requires veterinary diagnosis and long-term management.

-More common in older cats, but can occur at any age.
+Constipation is more common in older cats but can occur at any age.

 Symptoms: infrequent stools, straining, discomfort